How Hot Is the Arc From a Plasma Cutter? Torch Heat Explained

 precision plasma cutting techniques

-1) Set travel speed by thickness.
-Increase speed to reduce dwell and the heat-affected zone on thin stock; slow slightly for thicker sections to maintain full penetration without overmelting edges.
+1. Set travel speed by thickness.
+Increase speed on thin stock to reduce dwell time and limit the heat-affected zone.

-2) Match amperage to material.
-Use lower amperage for thin metals to limit input energy; raise amperage for thicker plate to sustain a hotter arc that cleanly ejects molten material without excess kerf widening.
+2. Match amperage to material.
+Use lower amperage for thin metals and higher amperage for thicker plate.

-3) Control torch geometry.
-Hold a perpendicular torch angle for efficient energy coupling, and maintain the specified standoff to focus the arc column and prevent turbulence that destabilizes the cut.
+3. Control torch geometry.
+Hold a 90-degree torch angle and maintain the specified standoff.

 Safety Practices for Extreme Torch Temperatures